-Call 911 if:
+Call 911 or the local emergency number if:

-Schedule an appointment or call your doctor if:
+Schedule an appointment or contact your provider if:

-Last reviewed on: 1/5/2016
+Last reviewed on: 1/23/2023

-Reviewed by: Joseph V. Campellone, MD, Division of Neurology, Cooper University Hospital, Camden, NJ.
+Reviewed by: Joseph V. Campellone, MD, Department of Neurology, Cooper Medical School of Rowan University, Camden, NJ.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.